Take a Virtual Tour

 - Video photography in labor and delivery is limited to handheld devices (i.e., no tripods).

-Please note that the physician or nurse may require an individual to stop photographing or videotaping at any time.
+Please note that the provider or nurse may require an individual to stop photographing or videotaping at any time.

 Pain Management Options